 Sales acceleration moves prospects through the sales pipeline faster by reducing friction at every stage.
 It combines people, process, and technology to compress sales cycles and increase revenue velocity.

-Broad tactical approaches such as sales enablement and sales-marketing alignment, as well as specific tools such as lead-routing applications or contact and pipeline management systems, all fall under the sales acceleration umbrella.
+Unlike sales enablement (which focuses on rep readiness) or sales productivity (which measures output), sales acceleration compresses the time between first touch and closed deal by removing friction at every stage.
+Broad tactical approaches such as sales and marketing alignment, as well as specific tools such as lead-routing applications or contact and pipeline management systems, all fall under the sales acceleration umbrella.
+The three-factor framework of people, process, and technology anchors every acceleration strategy covered in this article.

 Sales acceleration streamlines information extraction from raw B2B data and links it with buying signals for context.
 Reps get up-to-date, actionable information that moves deals forward faster.

 Faster cycles compound into more closed deals per quarter.
-Three factors drive shorter cycles:
+What makes cycles shorter in practice:

 Faster research: Automated data enrichment eliminates manual account research